-The average number of households estimated to be assisted would be 40, taking into account an 80% rate of success.
+The average number of households estimated to be assisted would be 40.
 Using the average household size from the Nunavut 2016 census, the average number of clients assisted would be 144.

 Given the program is new, it is anticipated that there may be lessons learned over the course of the years, in terms of how long the waitlist is for public housing, how long it takes for households to find affordable housing and what the cost of housing is in the territory.
 These variables will be monitored in order to inform the program and the needs for affordable housing in the territory.